B1 · Intermediate TOEIC 405–600 IELTS 4.0–5.0 Prepositions & Phrasal Verbs

 He is good in sports.
 He is good at sports.
 We use good at to talk about skills and abilities.

-Category Example Pairs
+Category High-Frequency Example Pairs

-Feelings happy about, sad about, worried about
+Feelings & Emotions happy about, sad about, worried about, frightened of, proud of

-Skills good at, bad at, terrible at
+Skills & Talents good at, bad at, terrible at, excellent at

-Connections similar to, different from, related to
+Connections similar to, different from, related to, married to